Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Proposed Unsupervised Learning Approach

 \subsection{Overall Algorithm}

-In training phase, an extensive set of channel measurements are gathered to construct samples, as shown in Sec.\ref{sample}.
+In the training phase, an extensive set of channel measurements are gathered to construct samples, as shown in Sec.\ref{sample}.
 Then, IBF-Net is trained with $l_2$ loss function.
-In testing phase, samples are constructed and input to the well-trained network.
-After obtaining RIS beamformer from the network, the overall channels $\mathbf{h}_t$ and $\mathbf{h}_c$ are computed.
+In the testing phase, samples are constructed and input to the well-trained network.
+After obtaining the RIS beamformer from the network, $\mathbf{h}_t$ and $\mathbf{h}_c$ are computed.
 Subsequently, the transmit beamforming is obtained by using \textbf{Theorem \ref{theor-1}}.